I love photographing musicians, and I have been a graphic design professional for 20 years.

 You can make adjustments to the numbers or move the box around if you need to.
 When you have the box where you want it, then hit enter and your rectangle will change to the designated size.
 When you have the rectangle positioned the way you want it, click inside of it and your photo will be cropped.

 Try the other options under "Colors," like "Color Balance" and "Brightness-Contrast."
 Do some experimenting with those tools to see what they do.
-Each time you get some changes made that you're sure you want to keep, save your photo, then if you mess up you can always go back to that last saved version.
+Each time you get some changes made that you're sure you want to keep, save your photo; that way, if you mess up, you can always go back to that last saved version.

-Another favorite tool of mine, that is a super easy way to enhance a photo, is unsharp mask.
+Another favorite tool of mine that is a super easy way to enhance a photo is called unsharp mask.
 It's under "Filters > Enhance > Unsharp Mask," all the way at the bottom of the menu.